Fun Sydney Opera House facts +Quiz

 - The Concert Hall can seat 2679 people and houses the largest mechanical tracker action organ in the world.

-- Arnold Schwarzenegger took to the stage in the concert hall for a Mr World competition.
+- Arnold Schwarzenegger took to the stage in the concert hall for a Mr World competition in 1980.

 Who designed the Sydney Opera House?